equinor/template-fastapi-react/docs/tutorials/authentication.md

 ## Single Page Web Application

-Clients that has a goal of uptaining an access token (JWT), has many different _flows_/methods  to chose from.
+Clients that has a goal of obtaining an access token (JWT), has many different _flows_/methods  to chose from.
 For Single Page Web Application the recommended flow is  the _Authorization Code flow with PKCE_.
 There are no resources to protect in the web app, therefore the job for the SPA in regards to authentication is simple;

   1. Is the user logged in?